You can set up Email Templates within Redtail, allowing you to type up an Email once and then use it going forward for individual or broadcast emails.

 - Category - choose from one of your CRM's system or custom Categories, if you'd like to categorize your Email Templates.
 Note: there is a "filter" option above your Templates that will allow you to filter which Email Templates you are viewing by Category, should you desire.

 - Body - this is where you type the body of your email message.
-You can include merge fields (see this post that includes a list of those fields), just as you can with emails that you type up manually, and you have a formatting bar above the Body that allows you to Paste from Word, insert Images or Tables and use a number of other formatting options.
+You can include merge fields (see this post that includes a list of those fields), just as you can with emails that you type up manually, and you have a formatting bar above the Body that allows you to insert Images or tables and use a number of other formatting options.

 - Add User Signature When Sending - if you check off this option for your template, your signature will automatically pull from whatever you've set up for your signature within your Site Preferences.